cslammy/bitmask_learning_tool/README.md

 Help me learn bit-wise math in C and C++

 written using claude code opus 5.
-7-31-26 to start: uv run bitwise.py
+7-31-26 to run the script: uv run bitwise.py

-For more info read the MD file or start the program and at the >> prompt type help
+For more info read the Claude generated MD file and/or start the program and at the >> prompt type help

 More at this blog post:
 https://audiodiwhy.blogspot.com/2026/08/ds1881-experimenters-board-part-ii.html